 Industry Analysis & Industry Trends

-Technical and trade schools have experienced fluctuations during the past five years, largely due to the recession and stagnant growth in federal funding.
+The Trade and Technical Schools industry has experienced fluctuations during the past five years, largely due to the recession and stagnant growth in federal funding.
 High unemployment has caused individuals to seek out further education, while employers are increasing their training requirements to remain competitive.
-Overall revenue and online enrollment growth has caused profit margins to remain relatively strong, and an increase in online enrollment will likely drive profit growth further... purchase to read more
+In the five years to 2019, sustained unemployment and government funding for universities, combined with the increasing tuition of four-year colleges, will boost enrollment in vocational training... purchase to read more

 Industry Report - Industry Investment Chapter